 My metals career started shortly after high school during a seven year stint as a dental technician.
 Trained on the job to make teeth out of gold, I learned my metal working fundamentals.
 While living in Alaska in the mid-90’s, I attended a silversmithing workshop at the local community college.
-My earlier metals training kicked in and I was hooked.
+My earlier metals training kicked in and I was back to creating in metal.
 After returning to my roots in Central Oregon in 2000, I continued my metals education at Central Oregon Community College where I refined my basic skills and explored alternative techniques.

 In 2011 I left architecture to devote myself full-time to my jewelry business.
 I strive to make distinctive and original work; I hope you’ll follow me as my business grows and my designs progress!

 In early 2015, I moved into a shared studio space with fellow jewelers Mary Jo Weiss and Denise Harrison.
 Called Torch Jewelry Collective, we share resources and knowledge in a collaborative and creative environment.
 We are planning open studios and special events – watch my “find me” page for updates!